vantage-sh/handbook.vantage.sh/docs/datadog/committed-use-discounts.md

 20-50% savings from your variable usage plans are possible.
 Note that variable usage plans are still billed annually but a minimum commitment will result in greater savings.
 Datadog does not publicly share all of the rates for minimum commitments.

-One example for for container monitoring states:
+One example for container monitoring states:

 > Additional containers will be billed at $0.002 per container per hour.
 In addition, you can purchase prepaid containers at $1 per container per month.